JCMexplains/writing-for-success-2023/textbook.md

 just a few bullet points (or a similar amount of content presented in a graphic).
 Remember that your audience must be able to read the slides easily, whether the members sit in the front or the back of the room.
-Avoid overcrowding the slides with too much text.
+Do not crowd the slides with too much text.

 Using presentation software, such as PowerPoint, allows you to include graphics, sounds, and even web links directly into your